Stretching out into the North Sea among strong winds and rough seas, Orkney and Shetland are Scotland’s most northern isles.

 Things to do in Orkney Islands

-The Neolithic settlement of Skara Brae is near the Bay of Skaill with its white beach, it is most defiantly one of the best preserved prehistoric settlements in Europe, visitors can enjoy and experience ancient homes at this wonderful site, defiantly worth a visit.
+The Neolithic settlement of Skara Brae is near the Bay of Skaill with its white beach, it is most definitely one of the best preserved prehistoric settlements in Europe, visitors can enjoy and experience ancient homes at this wonderful site, definitely worth a visit.

 A lovely cathedral in Kirkwall, Orkneys main town, built in 1137, with great examples of Norman architecture and built from sandstone quarried locally it provides a nice place to visit when visiting Kirkwall.

 The largest Neolithic standing stone circle in Scotland, The Ring of Brodgar, stands over 340ft in diameter, situated between two lochs Harray and Steness, and thought to be constructed between the dates of 2000BC and 2500BC, it is now part of the UNESCO World Heritage Site and managed by Historic Scotland.